rich-p-rich/english-tutor-django-p4/README.md

 - #13: Website owner story: restrict content to signed-in users
 - #15: User Story: view all appointments
 - #16: Website owner story: add modal to user_account app
+- #27: Debug for final MVP deployment and submission

 **Should have: all implemented**
 - #7: Uer story: choose between exercises